p3yman/peyman.me-astro/src/content/blog/we-learn-if-they-learn/we-learn-if-they-learn.md

 ---
-title: We learn with them
+title: We learn if they learn
 date: 2023-09-17
 description: URLs could be long.
 Very long.
 Learn how to create a simple URL Shortener for your website using Vercel redirects feature.
 tags: vercel, cli, redirects, deploy